Code-Institute-Submissions/mMihaiElisei-e.m-commerce/README.md

 * In the footer I put links to social media, link to Privacy Policy file, categories are listed, login and register links and newsletter
 * On the profile page I put a side menu with links to personal details, order history, add a new product if user is superuser, and change password
 * on the main profile page the from with personal details is displayed

+# 2. Features

+* Header, footer and navigation bar are consistent through all pages.
+* Links and forms provide clear feedback to the site user.
+* The opportunity to add comments and rate products will have all the users that are registered and logged in.
+* A custom 404-error page is available for cart if the cart doesn`t exists.

 # 3. Technologies Used